yivi/YivoffJwtRefreshBundle/README.md

 ```

 It is not necessary to register a new route for the "refresh" path.
 To get a new authentication JWT, you simply call the
-same login path with `POST` HTTP parameter with the same name and value that we received previously:
+same login path with regular `POST` call with a HTTP parameter with the same name and value that we received previously:

 ```http request
 POST http://localhost:7099/login_check